SHARE

 Embarking on a binge of Joeboy’s videos will reveal that the Afropop sensation is a fan of animated visualizers and this makes perfect sense given that the star is signed to Mr Eazi’s EmPawa Initiative.

-Also created by Poka Studios, Joeboy has with his visualizers not only provided viewers with a colorful video but hilarious ones from Call to Lonely.
+Also created by Poka Studios, Joeboy has, with his visualisers, not only provided viewers with a colourful video but hilarious ones from Call to Lonely.
 The visualizer for Call was released at the height of the pandemic, proving to be the smart way out given the restriction on movement and gathering.
-It was well received and sits at 7.2 million views at the moment.
+It was well received and sits at 7.6 million views at the moment.
 While it's his most viewed animation video, the visualizer for Lonely takes the cake by virtue of its funniness.

-In Lonely, Joeboy’s aloneness is juxtaposed against a bunny with a thriving love life who takes advantage of the singer's space and telephone in wooing his bunny lover while Joeboy waits on his love interest.
+In Lonely, Joeboy’s aloneness is juxtaposed against a bunny with a thriving love life who takes advantage of the singer's space and telephone to woo his bunny lover while Joeboy waits on his love interest.

 ALSO READ: Best and Biggest Breakout Nigerian Songs of the 2010s